latin-dict/latin-dict.github.io/_dictionaries/Appleton1914.md

 ---
 # {{ page.title }}, {{ page.author }} ({{ page.year }})

-This **Latin**–**Latin** dictionary is made of word lists from two textbooks written by Reginald Bainbridge Appleton (see sources below) and covers only lexicon used in these texts.
+This **Latin–Latin** dictionary is made of word lists from two textbooks written by Reginald Bainbridge Appleton (see sources below) and covers only lexicon used in these texts.
 Dictionaries are intended to be used by the 4th-term students of Latin classes, so explanations are very simple.

 Total number of the articles is 2183, including 37 illustrations: